RobertJonez7/flow/README.md

 ## General Information

-This app uses `websockets` to listen for updates and then automatically draw the diagram to the screen.
+Flow uses `websockets` to listen for updates and then automatically draws the diagram to the screen.
 By default, it is listening on `ws://localhost:7070`, this can be altered by changing the value in the `App.tsx` file.
-Instead of DOM manipulation, this application utlizes `canvas`, which is less expensisve to draw sprites on the screen.
+Instead of DOM manipulation, this application utlizes `canvas` to create the graph, which is less expensisve to draw sprites on the screen.

 ## Data Expectation